 When investing in REITs, be sure that you are aware of the business cycle and its impact on commercial real estate.
-During a boom, commercial real estate could be experiencing an asset bubble after residential real estate starts to decline.
+During a boom, commercial real estate could experience an asset bubble after residential real estate decline.
 During a recession, commercial real estate hits its low after residential real estate.

 REITS Versus Real Estate ETFs

 Real estate exchange-traded funds track the stock prices of REITs.
 Investors are attracted to ETFs because they have very low fees.
-But since they are one more step removed from the value of the underlying real estate, they are more susceptible to stock market bull and bear markets.
-(Source: Joanne Cleaver, "The Pros and Cons of Investing in Real Estate ETFs," U.S. News & World Report, June 5, 2014.)
+But they are one more step removed from the value of the underlying real estate.
+As a result, they are more susceptible to stock market bull and bear markets.

 Commercial Real Estate During the Financial Crisis

 Commercial real estate lending has recovered from the 2008 financial crisis.
-In June 30, 2014, the nation’s 6,680 FDIC-insured banks held $1.63 trillion in commercial loans.
+In June 30, 2014, the nation’s banks, of which 6,680 are insured by the Federal Deposit Insurance Corporation, held $1.63 trillion in commercial loans.
 That was 2 percent higher than the peak of $1.6 trillion in March 2007.

-The first signs of decline in commercial real estate occurred three years after residential real estate prices started falling in 2006.
-By December 2008, commercial developers would face between $160 billion and $400 billion in loan defaults if they weren't able to find banks to refinance them.
+Commercial real estate signaled its decline three years after residential prices started falling.
+By December 2008, commercial developers faced between $160 billion and $400 billion in loan defaults.
+They scrambled to find banks to refinance them.
 Most of these loans had only 20-30 percent equity.
 Banks now require 40-50 percent equity.

 Loan losses were expected to reach $30 billion and pummel smaller community banks.
-They weren't as hard hit by the subprime mortgage mess as the big banks, but had invested more in local shopping centers, apartment complexes and hotels.
+They weren't as hard hit by the subprime mortgage mess as the big banks.
+But they had invested more in local shopping centers, apartment complexes, and hotels.
 Many feared the meltdown in small banks could have been as bad as the Savings and Loan Crisis 20 years ago.

-A Washington trade association for developers, the Real Estate Roundtable, estimated that about $300 billion of short-term commercial real estate loans matured in 2008.
-A lot of those loans could have gone bad if they were not refinanced.
+About $300 billion of short-term commercial loans matured in 2008, according to the Real Estate Roundtable.
+A lot of those loans could have gone bad if they hadn't been refinanced.

-By October 2009, the Federal Reserve reported that banks had only set aside $.38 for every dollar of losses, which could reach 45 percent of the $3.4 trillion outstanding debt.
-Shopping centers, office buildings and hotels were going bankrupt due to high vacancies.
+By October 2009, the Federal Reserve reported that banks had only set aside $0.38 for every dollar of losses.
+It was only 45 percent of the $3.4 trillion outstanding debt.
+Shopping centers, office buildings, and hotels were going bankrupt due to high vacancies.
 Even President Obama was informed of the potential crisis by his economic team.

 The value of commercial real estate fell 40-50 percent between 2008 and 2009.
-Commercial property owners scrambled to find cash to make the payments, since many tenants had either gone out of business or renegotiated lower payments.
-Owners tried trying to raise cash by selling shares of new stocks.
-Because they used the funds to support payments on existing properties, they couldn't increase value to the shareholders.
+Commercial property owners scrambled to find cash to make the payments.
+Many tenants had either gone out of business or renegotiated lower payments.
+Owners tried to raise cash by selling shares of new stocks.
+They used the funds to support payments on existing properties.
+As a result, they couldn't increase value to the shareholders.
 They diluted the value to both existing and new shareholders.
-New stockholders were likely just "throwing good money after bad."
-(Source: Interview with John Cona of TARP Capital.)
+In an interview with Jon Cona of TARP Capital, it was revealed that new stockholders were likely just "throwing good money after bad."

 By June 2010, the mortgage delinquency rate for commercial real estate was continuing to worsen.
 According to Real Capital Analytics, 4.17 percent of loans defaulted in the first quarter of 2010.
 That’s $45.5 billion in bank-held loans.
 It is higher than both the 3.83 percent rate in the fourth quarter of 2009 and the 2.25 percent rate a year ago.
 It's much worse than the 0.58 percent default rate in the first half of 2006, but not as bad as the 4.55 percent rate in 1992.

 By October 2010, it looked like rents for commercial real estate had begun stabilizing.
 For three months, rents for 4 billion square feet of office space only fell by a penny on average.
-The national office vacancy rate seemed to stabilize at 17.5 percent, lower than the 1992 record of 18.7 percent, according to real estate research firm REIS, Inc.
+The national office vacancy rate seemed to stabilize at 17.5 percent.
+It was lower than the 1992 record of 18.7 percent, according to real estate research firm REIS, Inc.

 Commercial real estate loans almost caused a second recession.
 In 2013, banks held $991.2 billion in commercial loans, a 3.3 percent increase over 2012.
 Most were for apartment buildings.
 About a third came due between 2015 and 2017.
-Most were written in 2005-07 when property values were high.
+Most were written in 2005 through 2007 when property values were high.
 These loans could have defaulted if apartment building prices had dropped.
-Instead, people who had lost their homes became renters, saving the loans from defaulting and the economy from another recession.
+Instead, people who had lost their homes became renters.
+They kept the loans from defaulting and the economy from another recession.